 For less severely immunocompromised patients, oral famciclovir, valacyclovir, or acyclovir (see above) is a reasonable option; famciclovir and valacyclovir are preferred.
 For severely immunocompromised patients, acyclovir is recommended at a dosage of 10 mg/kg IV q 8 h for 7 days for adults and 20 mg/kg IV q 8 h for 7 days for children < 12 yr.

 Although data concerning the safety of acyclovir and valacyclovir during pregnancy are reassuring, the safety of antiviral therapy during pregnancy is not firmly established.
 Because congenital varicella can result from maternal varicella but has not been documented to result from maternal zoster, the potential benefit of treatment of pregnant patients should outweigh possible risks to the fetus.
 Pregnant patients with severe rash, severe acute pain, or ophthalmic zoster can be treated with valacyclovir or acyclovir, especially in later stages of pregnancy.

 Management of postherpetic neuralgia can be particularly difficult.
 Treatments include gabapentin, cyclic antidepressants, and topical capsaicin or lidocaine ointment.
 Opioid analgesics may be necessary.
 Intrathecal methylprednisolone may be of benefit.
 A recent study suggests that injecting the entire affected area with botulinum toxin A (40 injections in a chessboard pattern) can reduce pain.

-Adults ≥ 60 yr should have a single dose of zoster vaccine (a more potent preparation of varicella vaccine) whether they have had herpes zoster or not.
-This vaccine has been shown to decrease the incidence of zoster.
+Give adults ≥ 60 a single dose of zoster vaccine whether they have had herpes zoster or not.